Methika1234/5COSC022C.2-CSA-CW-UoW-w2120276/README.md

 }
 ```

-Serialising only those two operations keeps the invariant intact.
-Ordinary reads stay concurrent, and sensor reading appends take independent locks on the readings store so the POST reading path is unaffected.
+Only these two operations need the shared lock.
+Normal reads are still concurrent, and posting sensor readings uses a separate lock on the readings store, so that path is not affected.

 ### Question 2 — Hypermedia and HATEOAS

 **Question.** Why is the provision of "Hypermedia" (links and navigation within responses) considered a core feature of advanced REST design (HATEOAS)?
 How does this approach benefit client developers compared to static documentation?

-HATEOAS (Hypermedia As The Engine Of Application State) is the practice of including navigational links inside API responses so a client can discover the available state transitions dynamically rather than hard-coding them from documentation.
-The coursework specification describes it as a core feature of advanced REST design because it completes the separation between the client's model of the service and the server's URI scheme.
-When a response carries the links a client needs for its next request, the server is free to move endpoints, rename path segments, or move to a new version so long as the hypermedia in the responses stays internally consistent.
+HATEOAS stands for Hypermedia As The Engine Of Application State.
+The idea is that API responses include links telling the client what it can do next, rather than the client having to know all the URLs upfront from documentation.
+This matters because it decouples the client from the server's URL structure.
+If the server renames an endpoint or bumps to a new version, a client that follows links from the response will still work — it never had the old URL hardcoded in the first place.

-`resource/DiscoveryResource.java` is the practical entry point for this pattern in the present API. `GET /api/v1` returns a JSON object containing an `administrator` block, a `version` field, and a `resources` map that lists every top-level collection together with its absolute URI.
-A representative response looks like this:
+In this API, `resource/DiscoveryResource.java` serves as the entry point. `GET /api/v1` returns a JSON object with admin details, a version number, and a `resources` map listing each top-level collection with its full URL:

 ```json
 {